ustwo/bdd-crossplatform-apps/docs/testing_codebase_comments.md

 * Unit tests tend to be written by developers only, no collaboration with the rest of the team.
 * BDD tests tend to be more brittle... but they exercise a deeper piece of the stack.

-As they say, "TDD helps coding the thing right, BDD helps coding the right thing", so plan accordingly!
+As they say, "unit tests ensure you build the thing right, while acceptance tests ensure you build the right thing".
+So yeah, plan accordingly!

 ## BDD tests are slow!